cs50nestm/web/runoff/README.md

 </style>

-Watch Brian's video on how plurality voting works.
-Feel free to ignore the `C` syntax.
+Watch Brian's video on how the algorithms in runoff work.
+The only difference with our Python version, is that instead of a candidate `struct`, we'll be using a `Candidate` class.
+The `preferenes` list in will work the same way as the `preferences` array in the `C` Version.

 <div class="iframe_container">
   <iframe src="https://www.youtube.com/embed/-Vc5aGywKxo?modestbranding=1&amp;rel=0&amp;showinfo=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""> </iframe>